Violations of Human Rights

 Photographer Chris Bartlett’s beautiful portraits (shown at Open Society Institute and elsewhere) restore a measure of dignity to the detainees.

-Although the court proceedings will continue for some time to come, Burke PLLC applauds Congress for legislating against the use of private contractors in interrogation, and for ensuring supervision when private contractors serve as translators.
+Burke PLLC applauds Congress for legislating against the use of private contractors in interrogation, and for ensuring supervision when private contractors serve as translators.